fosamil0x/SEC-350-SP25/Project2/VPNProject.md

 ```

 ## Part 2 - Wireguard Server Config
-### Commands
+### Commands and setup
-This was the process that I followed for setting up wireguard on my ubuntu 22.04 jump server.
+This was the process that I followed for setting up Wireguard on my ubuntu 22.04 jump server.
 I did all of these commands as root.

-1. Install wireguard packages
+1. Install Wireguard packages
 ```
 apt install wireguard wireguard-tools -y
 ```
-2. Make a directory for wireguard and cd to it
+2. Make a directory for Wireguard and cd to it
 ```
 mkdir /etc/wireguard
 cd /etc/wireguard